-Dear Readers: Until a few months ago this was where I lived, in an old apartment building next to the Nashua River, with my thousands of books, the collected treasures of a scholarly lifetime.
+Dear Readers: Not long ago this was where I lived, in an old apartment building next to the Nashua River, with my thousands of books, the collected treasures of a scholarly lifetime.

 To someone who loves books, each volume is a distinct individual.
 You don’t have a copy of Emily Dickinson’s Letters.
 You have a copy of Emily Dickinson’s Letters that was purchased at the Dickinson centennial symposium in Amherst with the symposium schedule laid in.
 You don’t have a run of a scientific journal.
 You have a run of a scientific journal that you inherited from your college advisor, who had in turn inherited it from his college advisor a generation before.
 Book collectors never think of “our” books as ours to own—we are only their caretakers pro tempore, doing our best to keep them safe so they can be passed on someday to caretakers yet unborn.
 When a book doesn’t outlive its owner, the right order of things is broken.